jjvanzon/JJs-Reference-Architecture/misc-docs/multi-platform-deployment-compatibility-issues.md

 Windows Phone 8 / Unity 4.3.4 Compatibility Issues
 --------------------------------------------------

-The items below are compatibility problems related to how Unity interoperates with Windows Phone.
+The items below were compatibility problems related to how Unity interoperated with Windows Phone.

 - ### System.Reflection.MemberInfo.MemberType

-  Threw a strange exception when deployed using Unity: `Method not found: 'System.Reflection.MemberTypes'`
+  Threw an exception when deployed using Unity: `Method not found: 'System.Reflection.MemberTypes'`

   Officially it is supported:
   <http://msdn.microsoft.com/en-us/library/windowsphone/develop/system.reflection.memberinfo.membertype%28v=vs.105%29.aspx>